 We have individual plans (one beneficiary, Canadian resident, with valid SIN#) and family plans (more than one beneficiary, Canadian residents, with valid SIN#) as offerings into RESPs.
-This makes adding future children, related by blood or adoption, to an existing RESP much easier.
+This makes it much easier to add future children, related by blood or adoption, to an existing RESP.
 You can make contributions until the beneficiary is 31 years old.

 *It is important to know that there are changes to how one can use the funds for the future, as they are not as strict as they used to be.
-Give us a call and we are happy to assist you.
+We are happy to assist you.
+Give us a call!

 Have a question?
 Or need clarification?

 Call to schedule an appointment with one of our advisors.